-It’s that time again and I just love doing my top ten dark cinema movies.
+It’s that time again and I just love doing my top ten dark cinema, best thrillers and horror movies.
 All my previous year’s top films can be found in the links at the end.
-Mother of Movies’ top 25 best dark cinema 2019 includes films from film festivals to look out for.
+Mother of Movies’ top 25 best dark cinema, thrillers and horrors 2019 includes films from film festivals to look out for.
 Keep an eye on the Facebook page for release dates or click through to the review.

 We should probably just get straight into it though.